mikrostew/recipes/beef-stroganoff-slow-cooker-TODO.md

 ## Ingredients

-* 1 Onion, large diced
+* 1 Onion, diced
-* 2 cloves Garlic, sliced
-* 2 lbs Beef Sirloin Steak (or chuck roast), cut into 1/2-inch-ish strips
+* 2 lbs Beef Sirloin Steak (or Chuck Roast), cut into big slabs
 * 1 tsp Kosher Salt (or 1/2 tsp table salt)
 * 1/2 tsp Pepper
 * 2 Tbsp Worcestershire Sauce
 * 1 Tbsp Dijon
+* 4 sprigs fresh thyme
-* 3 cups Beef Stock, low sodium
+* 2 cups Beef Stock, low sodium

-* 6 oz Cream Cheese, room temperature, cut in chunks
+* 2 (.25 ounce) packets unflavored powdered gelatin (about 5 teaspoons)
 * 1 cup Sour Cream
+* 2 Tbsp unsalted butter

 * 12 oz Egg Noodles, cooked

 ## Instructions

-* Spray the crock of your slow cooker with cooking spray, and turn on low.
+* Turn slow cooker to low.

 * Cook the onions & garlic in olive oil over med-high heat for about 5 minutes.
 Add to the crock pot.

-* Season the beef with salt & pepper, and sear it over high heat in batches.
+* Season the beef all over with salt & pepper, and sear it over high heat in batches.
 Add to the crock pot.

-* Add the Worcestershire sauce, dijon, and beef stock.
+* Add the Worcestershire sauce, dijon, thyme sprigs, and beef stock.
 Stir well.

 * Cook on Low for 8 hours.

-* Add the cream cheese and stir to melt and combine.
-Place the lid back on.

 * Cook the pasta to al dente.
 Drain, but don't rinse.

-* In a bowl, add the sour cream.
-Then scoop out some of the hot liquid/sauce from the crock, and stir into the sour cream.
-Then add another scoop and stir.
-Then add the mixture into the crock with the beef (this process tempers the cold sour cream so it doesn't curdle when added to the hot liquid in the crock.).
+* Carefully pour off liquid into a heatproof cup or liquid measuring cup.
+Add gelatin and stir to incorporate.
+Add sour cream to a medium bowl.
+Whisking constantly, slowly pour hot liquid over sour cream and whisk until fully homogenous.

+* Remove the thyme sprigs.
+Add the liquid back into the crock with the beef.

 * Add the noodles to the crock and gently stir.